Hyundai, Kia issue new U.S. recall of 168,000 vehicles for fire risks

 WASHINGTON (Reuters) - Hyundai Motor Co (005380.KS) and affiliate Kia Motors Corp (000270.KS) said on Wednesday they will recall about 168,000 U.S. vehicles at risk of fuel leaks, after recalling them in 2017 for engine fire risks, and will offer software upgrades for 3.7 million vehicles.

-The Korean automakers said they would offer a software update to about 3.7 million U.S. vehicles to protect them from internal damage and new extended warranties for engine issues.
+The Korean automakers said the software update aims to protect the vehicles from internal damage, and they will also offer new extended warranties for engine issues.
 The “knock sensor” software detects vibrations indicating the onset of excessive wear on the connecting rod bearing.

 Kia said that 20 percent of the vehicles involved have already received the update.